Zentro/RoRServerBot/README.md

 **RoRServerBot** is the bot designed to manage and enhance how you interact with your Rigs of Rods server.
 It provides seamless server control, real-time chat monitoring, and easy interaction for server owners and players alike… all through the convenience of Discord!

+Built fully asynchronous and following Pythonic best practices, it delivers speed, stability, and clean code.

 ## Quick start

 [!NOTE]